KRMisha/Makefile/README.md

     You may instead prefer to add the library as a Git submodule inside the `external` directory to make updates easier.

-4. Add the library's header files to the preprocessor's search path: add `-Iexternal/<library-name>/include` to the `INCLUDES` variable (line 28 of the Makefile).
+4. Add the library's header files to the preprocessor's search path: add `-isystem /<library-name>/include` to the `INCLUDES` variable (line 28 of the Makefile).
 5. Add the library's compiled files to the linker's search path: add `-Lexternal/<library-name>/lib` to the `LDFLAGS` variable (line 40 of the Makefile).
 6. Link with the library: add `-l<library-name>` to the `LDLIBS` variable (line 44 of the Makefile).